Category: Twin Flames and Soulmates Written by Robert Wilkinson Views: 1851

 Navigating the Pleasure-Pain Duality

 We all like pleasurable experiences with others.
 However, we seldom find anyone we are totally compatible with.
 Most of us have a mixture of similarity and differences with others.
-How we navigate the differences generates dynamic interactive harmony or friction and disharmony.
+How we navigate the differences generates dynamic interactive harmony, or friction and disharmony.

 To steer our personality into the best relationships we can have, we must become aware of our preconceptions, since they condition whether we’re seeing clearly in an interaction.
 We also must become aware of our projections, which I’ll discuss later.
-Here I will offer that occasionally these fall away like shadows in sunlight when we realize we are with a spiritual Sister or Brother and can choose to be the highest Being we can be.
+Here I will offer that occasionally these projections fall away like shadows in sunlight when we realize we are with a spiritual Sister or Brother and can choose to be the highest Being we can be.

 Our individual and mutual awareness when we're with others, and how we both respond to the dance between us, influences our experience with them.
 That's why examining and honoring "what brought us to the dance" to begin with can be a good reminder of why we're there and what we can bring out of the experience.
 Often by knowing the cause of entry into the relationship we can examine the patterns around why it unfolds the way it does, and come to know the meaning and lessons it holds for us.

 Sometimes what is painful to one is not to the other.
 Sometimes two beings have become more disharmonious than harmonious for whatever reasons.
-We are constantly moving through countless life experiences in other realms which shape our attitudes.
+We are constantly moving through countless life experiences in a dozen realms which shape our attitudes.
 Life goes on, and we all grow in ways we may not have expected.
 To quote a wise One, “The moving finger writes, and having writ, moves on….”